Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

 \begin{description}

-\item[Simple:] measures that are easily extracted from data \citep{Reif2014}, commonly known, and do not require significant computational resources \citep{Reif2012}.
-They are also called \emph{general} measures \citep{Castiello2005}.
+\item[Simple:] measures that are easily extracted from data~\citep{Reif2014}, commonly known, and do not require significant computational resources~\citep{Reif2012}.
+They are also called \emph{general} measures~\citep{Castiello2005}.

-\item[Statistical:] measures that capture statistical properties of the data \citep{Reif2014}.
+\item[Statistical:] measures that capture the statistical properties of the data \citep{Reif2014}.
 These measures capture data distribution indicators, such as average, standard deviation, correlation and kurtosis.
 They only characterize numerical attributes \citep{Castiello2005}.

 \item[Information-theoretic:] measures from the information theory field \citep{Castiello2005}.
-These measures are based on entropy \citep{Segrera2008}, which capture the amount of information in the data and their complexity \citep{Smith-Miles2008}.
+These measures are based on entropy \citep{Segrera2008}, capturing the amount of information in the data and their complexity \citep{Smith-Miles2008}.
 They can be used to characterize discrete attributes.